Lowlands-Tactical/LT_Template_Base_OLD/README.md

-# LT_Templat_Base
+# LT_Template_Base
-This mod contains all the files needed by our missions and templates.
+This mod contains all the files and config needed by our missions and templates.